 Amongst the raft of originals that launched with the platform are See, a Jason Momoa vehicle set in a world where humankind has lost the ability to see, and The Morning Show, a #MeToo focused drama that stars Jennifer Aniston, Reese Witherspoon and Steve Carrell, although critical reviews have been mixed.

-However a whole host of shows have launched since, with Jason Sudeikis football comedy Ted Lasso arguably becoming becoming the service’s flagship series.
-Mythic Quest, Schmigadoon! and Servant have become other TV highlights, while film offerings include Tom Hanks’s return to World War 2 in Greyhound and Bill Murray reteaming with Sofia Coppola in On The Rocks.
+However, a whole host of shows have launched since, with Jason Sudeikis' football comedy Ted Lasso arguably becoming the service's flagship series.
+Mythic Quest, Schmigadoon! and Servant have become other TV highlights, while film offerings include Tom Hanks's return to World War II in Greyhound and Bill Murray teaming-up with Sofia Coppola in On The Rocks.